Who Is Dove Cameron? Let's Find Out

 Advertisement

-Givenchy Organza Top, $1660, available at givenchy.com; Ferragamo Pants; Givenchy G-Chain Buckle Belt, $390, available at givenchy.com; Givenchy Gloves; Kalda Niek Pumps, $403, available at kalda.com; Fallon Jewelry Baguette Swag Collar Necklace, $390, available at fallonjewelry.com.
+Givenchy Organza Top; Ferragamo Trousers; Givenchy G-Chain Buckle Belt; Givenchy Gloves; Kalda Niek Pumps; Fallon Jewelry Baguette Swag Collar Necklace.

 Advertisement